contiamo/operational-ui/.github/PULL_REQUEST_TEMPLATE.md

 ### To be tested

+Me
+- [ ] No error/warning in the console

 Tester 1

-- [ ] No error/warning in the console
 - [ ] The netlify build is working
   <!-- Put here everything that the reviewer 1 should test to be sure that everything is working properly -->

 Tester 2

-- [ ] No error/warning in the console
 - [ ] The netlify build is working
   <!-- Put here everything that the reviewer 2 should test to be sure that everything is working properly -->